SNTag/.dotfiles/readme.md

 **In Terminal**
 - Installation of *oh-my-zsh*

-**Manjaro Software**
-- Installation of everything.

 ## To Use

 Rapid install dotfiles through running 'setup-symlink-TagOS.sh'.

-If running on Arch system, extra components can be gained by running 'setup-programs-TagOS.sh'
+Further components for each architecture can be found in architecture-handlers.

 Acknowledgments